ec-jrc/cbm/docs/dias4cbm_architecture.md

 # JRC CbM system architecture

-The objective of these pages, as part of the [JRC Checks by Monitoring (CbM) DOCUMENTATION](dias4cbm_intro.md), is to describe the **general logic, concepts and elements of the JRC CbM architecture** to all the experts of the Paying Agencies (system administrators, analysts, decision makers, project managers and consultants) to help them to assess and plan its operational implementation.
-It is first step to understand the approach and the software solutions proposed.
+The objective of these pages, as part of the [JRC CbM GENERAL DOCUMENTATION](dias4cbm_intro.md), is to provide an overview on **logic, concepts and elements of the JRC CbM architecture** to all the experts of the Paying Agencies (system administrators, analysts, decision makers, project managers and consultants).
+The aim is to help them to understand the approach and the software solutions proposed and assess and plan its operational implementation.
 The technical details of JRC CbM are discussed in the [TECHNICAL DOCUMENTATION](https://jrc-cbm.readthedocs.io/) and the code is made available in the [JRC CbM GitHub space](https://github.com/ec-jrc/cbm/).

 In the first section (CbM system requirements) of this CbM architecture overview, we analyse the requirements of a CbM system.
 In the second section (JRC CbM implementation), we describe the software platform that we created to implement them.
 In the last section (JRC CbM roles), we provide additional information on the different roles in the system.
 The numbers in the table of contents correspond to the marks in [Figure 1](#figure1) (Section 1) and [Figure 2](#figure2) (section 2).

-### Content
+### Table of contents

 * [CbM system requirements](#cbm-system-requirements)
   * [Scope of the CbM system](#scope-of-the-cbm-system)